-As an e-Learning developer, I always work hard to improve my development workflow when designing courses for my clients.
-Over the years, I’ve used Text-to-Speech (TTS), internal staff, and professional voice-over talent to record e-Learning narration scripts for my courses.
-Here’s information I’ve curated, along with my personal comments about some of these features.
+As an e-Learning developer, I always work hard to improve my development flow when designing courses for my clients.
+Over the years, I’ve used Text-to-Speech (TTS), internal staff, and professional voice-over artists to record scripts.
+Here’s the information I’ve curated and my personal comments about some of these features.

 When to use Text-to-Speech in E-Learning